 Timeline of the CHRISTMAS LECTURES

 The first evidence of the CHRISTMAS LECTURES exists in the form of an advertisement in The Times, seen below, published in 1825.
 This introduced the first ever CHRISTMAS LECTURES series hosted by John Millington on Natural Philosophy.
 This was 25 years after the first ever Ri lecture in 1800.
+The Ri have hosted the lectures every year since, stopping only for World War II.

 Michael Faraday's CHRISTMAS LECTURES